 - Sampling of the (u, v) plane

 - What is needed for the scientific questions being addressed.

 - Will the array operate satisfactorily on these baselines.

+- Beam relay

+- Maximum efficiency and stability.

 - Delay lines

 - Intrinsic performance, dispersion at long baselines.

 - Spatial fluctuations

 - Impact on sensitivity, potential limitations of AO.

 - Temporal fluctuations

 - Impact on sensitivity, need for fringe tracking.

 - Good observables and how these are used.

 - Sensitivity

 - An appropriate measure of this in terms of stabilizing the array.

 - V2N scaling.

 - Calibration

-- Importance of this to deliver useful science.
+- Importance of matching this to the science desired.